 - E.T.'s finally going home.
-The music swells, the bright lights of his egg shaped spacecraft bath him in an orange aura and after the ramp pulls in, it lifts off.
+The music swells, the bright lights of his egg-shaped spacecraft bathe him in an orange aura and after the ramp pulls in, it lifts off.

 - It happens in the original Stargate movie when Ra's ship descends on the pyramid.
 You see them use the pyramid as a landing pad which means the ship must be something that plants itself on a pyramid and uses something that big as a landing pad.

 - Spielberg did a lot to help make this trope.
-The climax of Close Encounters of the Third Kind has the ship come in first, just as the bright lights at first with the shadow of the Flying Saucer shape eventually becoming clearer as the three notes we've heard through the movie comes through the score.
-It lands and then the ramp opens and again a crack of light and then the shadows of the aliens themselves, stamping the image of The Greys, in their first appearance on film, in our heads.
+The climax of Close Encounters of the Third Kind has the ship come in first, just as the bright lights at first with the shadow of the Flying Saucer shape eventually becoming clearer as the five notes we've heard through the movie come through the score.
+It lands and then the ramp opens; a crack of light, and then the shadows of the aliens themselves - stamping the image of The Greys, in their first appearance on film, in our heads.